Agent of the Year

 Centrally positioned just 6kms from the CBD with Sydney Road delights at your door and within walking proximity to trams, Anstey Station, Clifton Park and Lygon Street shops, cafes and bars.
 Situated near quality schools, Barkly Square, CERES and Merri Creek Trail.

 The repetition of ‘vibrant’ lends the piece a notable internal rhythm; there is also a nod to poetic precedent in the reference to ‘open plan living’, to proximity to cafes.
 It is a poem because it studiously instaures every prior advertisement for an open plan apartment as poetry.
 It is a poem; not a good poem, but good poetry is not the subject of this piece of writing.
 ‘Imagine,’ I ask you, what he’d write if he were selling ‘vacant land’: sky’s the limit, let your imagination run wild.
 That the apartment advertised here happens to be close to the location where Batman ‘negotiated’ the land sale with representatives of the Kulin people, somewhere around present-day Northcote along the Merri Creek Trail doesn’t make it into the Sfindilis poem despite the glowing report that the property ‘prioritis[es] the outdoors.’
 Why would it include that history, and, more importantly, why does this non-continuity with the past completely not surprise: why would anyone remark on what is no less than the business as usual here, the business of forgetting.
 Business as usual, where the resident reader is always the apostrophic and optimal You of the Future.
-Chris Healy might describe the banality of this non-continuity within the national structure of forgetting (Aboriginal people). ⑯ Ford and Clemens hold this in the structure of the bad colonial pun.
+Chris Healy might describe the banality of this non-continuity within the national structure of forgetting (Aboriginal people). ⑮ Chris Healy, Forgetting Aborigines (UNSW Press, 2008).
+Ford and Clemens hold this in the structure of the bad colonial pun.
 In property poetry, the You of the Future needn't be concerned with any of that.
 I want to add to this my long-held suspicion that settler colonies’ evident obsession with home renovation expresses a deeply held anxiety around owning; we seem to be a country preoccupied by the question, are we owners?
 To paraphrase Anacreon (another literary source enjoyed by Field), we own and we own not.
 Would more labour prove ownership?
 Our interminable mixing of labour with property (quite literally, DIY every weekend under the surveillance of Bunnings) feels indicative of a certain truth: we are never sure about the basis for the home of our dreams.

 ✷✷✷

-✷15.
-William Wordsworth, ‘Preface to Lyrical Ballads’, The Prose Works of William Wordsworth: Volume 1, ed.
-W.J.B.
+✷ Wordsworth, William.
+The Prose Works of William Wordsworth: Volume 1, edited by W.J.B.
 Owen and J.W.
-Smyser (Oxford: Clarendon Press, 1974), 163; cited in Ford and Clemens, 90.
+Smyser.
+Clarendon Press, 1974.

 Lucy Van writes poetry and essays.
 Her poetry has appeared in publications including Debris, Cordite Poetry Review, Australian Poetry Journal, The Suburban Review, Rabbit, Axon and Best of Australian Poems.
 Her first poetry collection, The Open, was longlisted for the Stella prize, shortlisted for the Mary Gilmore award, and highly commended in the Anne Elder award.
 Read our interview about The Open here.